mDuo13/sayminimal/README.md

 # SayMinimal

-SayMinimal is a simple, write-only¹ Twitter client.
+SayMinimal is a simple, write-only¹ client to Twitter (or [Mastodon](https://joinmastodon.org/), or both).
 The point of SayMinimal is to map it to a keypress so you can press a button, comment on something, and then go back to what you were doing before.

 ¹Technically SayMinimal also reads your most recent tweet when you ask it to thread tweets together.